-Marie K. Norman, PhD, is an Associate Professor of Medicine and Clinical and Translational Science.
+Marie K. Norman, PhD, is a Professor of Medicine and Clinical and Translational Science.
 She is also the Director of the Innovative Design for Education and Assessment (IDEA) Lab.
 Her research interests include the application of research-based learning principles to teaching (whether face-to-face or online), the uses of video for learning, factors affecting faculty satisfaction and retention, and cross-cultural issues in education.

 She is co-author of the book, How Learning Works: Seven Research-Based Principles for Smart Teaching, which has been translated into seven languages and is used widely as a teaching resource in higher education.
 Dr. Norman speaks regularly about teaching and learning and writes a blog for Synapse, an education publication on the blogging platform, Medium.